 DON’T WEAR BADLY FITTED CLOTHING

 Wearing clothing that doesn’t fit properly is a sign of poor preparation for a wedding.
 This applies to people in the wedding party as much as it does to guests.
 If you’re a groom who is not sure about getting fitted for a suit, it’s a good idea to get advice from experts.
-Formal Tailor wedding suits for example are fitted to your specifications so that you’re wearing a comfortable, stylish suit on the day of your wedding.
+Tailored wedding suits for example are fitted to your specifications so that you’re wearing a comfortable, stylish suit on the day of your wedding.

 IGNORING THE DRESS CODE ON THE WEDDING INVITATION